qtayyy/Autocreate-GDrive-Folders/README.md

 Follow the steps below to set up and use the script:

 1. **Create Your Directory Structure**
    - Open a new Google Spreadsheet and define your desired directory structure.
 Each row can represent a folder or subfolder in your hierarchy.
+Refer to Sample Spreadsheet.pdf for more info.

 2. **Launch Google Apps Script**
    - Click on `Extensions` in the Google Sheets menu, then select `Apps Script` to open the script editor.